Himanshupatkar274/angular-grid-dashboard/README.md

 ## 🧩 Key Features

-- 📊 Fully responsive and user-friendly dashboard
+- 📊 **Fully responsive** and user-friendly dashboard UI
-- 🔄 API integration with visual loading spinner (2s delay managed)
+- 🔄 Real-time **API integration** with loading spinners and error handling
-- ➕ Add, ✏️ Edit, ❌ Delete operations (handled locally)
+- ➕ Add, ✏️ Edit, ❌ Delete operations (local state)
-- 🎨 SCSS-based theming with no inline CSS or JS hacks
+- 🎨 **SCSS-based theming** — no inline CSS or JavaScript hacks
-- ✨ Pixel-perfect design with attention to gradients, fonts, and spacing
+- ✨ **Pixel-perfect design** inspired by modern UI references
-- 🖥️ Optimized for 1920x1080 resolution
+- 🖥️ Optimized for **1920x1080** and mobile viewports
+- 🏗️ **Production-ready codebase** with proper Angular folder structure, lazy loading, and environment-based configuration
+- 📂 **Well-organized architecture** that follows Angular best practices for scalability and maintainability

 ---

 ## ⚠️ Limitations

-- Navbar/Sidebar components are non-functional placeholders
+- Navbar/Sidebar components are static placeholders
-- No persistent data storage (CRUD operations are local only)
+- No backend connection for persistent data storage (CRUD is local)

 ---